 And what about the baskets that traditionally hold them?

-Somewhere along the line, at least as far back as the 1600s, German Protestants began believing (or telling their children, anyway) that a hare—another long-lived symbol of fecundity and the returning fertility of springtime—would bring colored eggs to place in improvised “nests” made from bonnets, hats, and presumably, baskets they would leave out overnight.
+Somewhere along the line, at least as far back as the 1600s, German Protestants began believing (or telling their children, anyway) that a hare—another long-lived symbol of fertility and the returning fecundity of springtime—would bring colored eggs to place in improvised “nests” made from bonnets, hats, and presumably, baskets they would leave out overnight.
 Actually, the Osterhase (or Easter Hare) was alleged to lay the eggs, and like Old St. Nick, would only gift good children.
-There’s no word on whether he left any unpleasant surprises for the bad ones, but the Pennsylvania Dutch settlers brought the tradition to America, and its popularity grew exponentially.
-Eventually, the Osterhase or Oschter Haws became the Easter Bunny, and the baskets made room for candy and toys in addition to eggs (with plastic ones overtaking actual hard-boiled specimens in the modern age).
+There’s no word on whether he left any unpleasant surprises for the bad ones, but the Pennsylvania Dutch settlers brought their Easter traditions to America, and the rabbit’s popularity grew exponentially.
+Eventually, the Osterhase or Oschter Haws became the Easter Bunny, and the baskets made room for candy and toys in addition to eggs (with plastic eggs overtaking actual hard-boiled specimens in the modern age).

-In Poland and other Eastern European countries, it’s customary to bring baskets of food to church to have them blessed on Holy Saturday or Easter Sunday, but these baskets contain bread, sausage, horseradish, and other foods traditionally eaten on the occasion (including eggs, of course) instead of scads of candy.
+In Poland and other Eastern European countries, it’s customary to bring baskets of food to church to have them blessed on Holy Saturday or Easter Sunday, but these baskets contain bread, sausage, horseradish, and other traditional Easter foods (including eggs, of course) instead of scads of candy.

-Why Is There So Much Candy In Them Now?
+Why Is There So Much Candy In Easter Baskets Now?

 Rabbit-shaped chocolate molds date back to at least 1890.
 Crafted by artisans, they were finely detailed to create beautiful—and one would assume, delicious—products demonstrating the skill of the chocolate-maker.
 Hollow versions of these molds originated in 1939; bunny-shaped empty shells were obviously cheaper to make and to buy (and easier to take a bite out of, to be fair—plus, there’s something satisfying about shattering a pair of snappy hollow ears between your teeth).
 During WWII, rationing meant there were no chocolate rabbits to be had, but after the war’s end, they were back in production—and the Palmer chocolate rabbit in particular was born.
 It proliferated like, well, actual bunnies, and despite tasting completely underwhelming, still graces shelves in various guises today.
 Thankfully, lots of other chocolate companies large and small make their own Easter rabbits too, so you can always choose a tastier example of the form.